 Parts I to XVII are published in electronic format and hard copy in Russian and English.
 In case of discrepancies between the Russian and English versions, the Russian version shall prevail.

-Part XVIII is published in English and in electronic format only.
+Parts XVIII to XIX are published in English and in electronic format only.